videokojot/EFCore.BulkExtensions.MIT/README.md

 With BulkInsertOrUpdate for those that will be updated it has to match with Id column, or other unique column(s) if using UpdateByProperties in which case  [orderBy is done with those props](https://github.com/borisdj/EFCore.BulkExtensions/issues/806) instead of ID.<br>
 For Sqlite combination of BulkInsertOrUpdate and IdentityId automatic set will not work properly since it does [not have full MERGE](https://github.com/borisdj/EFCore.BulkExtensions/issues/556) capabilities like SqlServer.
 Instead list can be split into 2 lists, and call separately BulkInsert and BulkUpdate.<br>

-**SetOutputIdentity** is useful when BulkInsert is done to multiple related tables, that have Identity column.<br>
+**SetOutputIdentity** (not supported for MySQL) is useful when BulkInsert is done to multiple related tables, that have Identity column.<br>
 After Insert is done to first table, we need Id-s (if using Option 1) that were generated in Db because they are FK(ForeignKey) in second table.<br>
 It is implemented with [OUTPUT](https://docs.microsoft.com/en-us/sql/t-sql/queries/output-clause-transact-sql) as part of MERGE Query, so in this case even the Insert is not done directly to TargetTable but to TempTable and then Merged with TargetTable.<br>
 When used Id-s will be updated in entitiesList, and if *PreserveInsertOrder* is set to *false* then entitiesList will be cleared and reloaded.<br>